MonsterOne1/mem0-mcp/README.md

 ## Features

-The server provides three main tools for managing code preferences:
+The server provides three main tools for managing personal information:

-1. `add_coding_preference`: Store code snippets, implementation details, and coding patterns with comprehensive context including:
+1. `add_memory`: Store personal information, preferences, and important details including:
-   - Complete code with dependencies
-   - Language/framework versions
-   - Setup instructions
+   - Personal preferences and habits
+   - Important facts and knowledge
+   - Contact information and relationships
+   - Goals, plans, and aspirations
+   - Skills, expertise, and learning interests
-   - Documentation and comments
+   - Important dates and events
-   - Example usage
-   - Best practices
+   - Context from previous conversations

-2. `get_all_coding_preferences`: Retrieve all stored coding preferences to analyze patterns, review implementations, and ensure no relevant information is missed.
+2. `get_all_memories`: Retrieve all stored personal information to review patterns, check preferences, and ensure no relevant information is missed.

-3. `search_coding_preferences`: Semantically search through stored coding preferences to find relevant:
+3. `search_memories`: Semantically search through stored personal information to find relevant:
-   - Code implementations
-   - Programming solutions
-   - Best practices
-   - Setup guides
-   - Technical documentation
+   - Personal preferences and details
+   - Knowledge and facts
+   - Important dates and events
+   - Skills and expertise
+   - Goals and plans
+   - Context from previous conversations

 ## Why?

-This implementation allows for a persistent coding preferences system that can be accessed via MCP.
-The SSE-based server can run as a process that agents connect to, use, and disconnect from whenever needed.
+This implementation allows for a persistent personal memory system that can be accessed via MCP.
+The SSE-based server can run as a process that AI assistants connect to, use, and disconnect from whenever needed.
 This pattern fits well with "cloud-native" use cases where the server and clients can be decoupled processes on different nodes.

 ### Server